iOttie's new chargers are designed for a multi-device world

 Here a quick look at what's coming, according to iOttie.
 No pricing has been announced yet.

 iON Wireless Charging Pad (spring 2018): Features Qi wireless fast charging technology, heat reduction modifications, and an additional USB-A power port to support an extra smartphone.
-Comes in 5 fabric finishes.
+Comes in five fabric finishes.

 Fast Charging Mini Pad (spring 2018): Compact yet powerful wireless charging pad.